charlesjbasedow/cache-front-end/README.md

 # Next Steps

-- [ ] Users can view summaries of their previous monthly budgets.
+- [ ] Users can view summaries of their previous monthly budgets
-- [ ] Users can create recurring incomes and expenses which are automatically added according to the specified time period.
+- [ ] Users can create recurring incomes and expenses which are automatically added according to the specified time period
-- [ ] Import previous budget data into next months budget.
+- [ ] Import previous budget data into next months budget
-- [ ] Sorting transactions by date - most recent at the top.
+- [ ] Sorting transactions by date - most recent at the top
-- [ ] Implement Light/Dark mode.
+- [ ] Implement Light/Dark mode
+- [ ] Add animation to add income and expense buttons on "Add" page
+- [ ] Create a subscriptions model and the ability for users to add and track their subscriptions
+- [ ] Utilize an api to fetch logos and information for streaming services/ platforms for subscriptions